SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/data-explorer.md

 For details on modifying the visualization in general, see [Changing data explorer visualization](#change-visualization).
 For details on customizing the properties of a particular data point, see [Customizing data point properties](#customize-data-points).

->**Info:** Save as default saves the datapoint configuration in a particular source device object.
-If you save the configuration as default, the stored data can be referenced by other parts of the system, for example by smart rules.
+Click **Save as default** to save the datapoint configuration in a particular source device object.
+If the configuration is saved as default, it can be referenced, for example by smart rules.
 Note also that in order to create a threshold smartrule you must save the default at least once for a selected data point.

 >**Info:** Data points are visible to all authenticated users of the tenant, regardless of their inventory role permission.